LaunchPadLab/onboard-me/react/basics.md

 import PropTypes from 'prop-types'
 ```

 Depending on what type of component you're building, you many need to import additional packages.
 For now `react` and `prop-types` represent the bare minimum you'll need to get started with your first React component.
-We'll be adding more packages as we work through the component lifecycle.
+We'll be adding more packages as we add complexity to our components.

 ## PropTypes